angular-schule/website-articles/blog/2019-07-resolvers/README.md

 The resolved data is available synchronously when the component starts.

 If you never heard about resolvers, you are fine!
 Have you ever used them?
-This is okay, but you should probably not.
+This is okay, but you should probably avoid this.

-In this post I want to highlight why resolvers are not the prefect means for resolving async data.
+In this post I want to highlight why resolvers are not the perfect means for resolving async data.
 I want to point out how there is always a way around them and how Reactive Programming in Angular can brighten up your day.
 In fact, this blog post is sort of a speech of praise for Reactive Programming in Angular.